verbiscms/verbis/docs/templates/Fields.md

 ## getField

-Gets the value of a specific field specified in the layout.
+Get the value of a specific field specified in the layout.

 ### Accepts: